 If you’re a keen hiker, there are two long distance walks along the Great Ocean Road.
-The Great Ocean Walk is considered one of the most beautiful trails in Australia, with the 104km walk taking in many of the incredible sights along the coast.
-It begins in Apollo Bay and concludes at the stunning 12 Apostles and is usually completed over 6-8 days.
+The Great Ocean Walk is considered one of the most beautiful trails in Australia, with the 104-kilometre (65-mile) walk taking in many of the incredible sights along the coast.
+It begins in Apollo Bay and concludes at the stunning 12 Apostles and is usually completed over six to eight days.

-On the other hand, you can try the Surf Coast Walk, which is a 44km trail from Torquay to Aireys Inlet.
+On the other hand, you can try the Surf Coast Walk, which is a 44-kilometre (27-mile) trail from Torquay to Aireys Inlet.
 Whether you have time to complete the full walk or just opt to complete one section, these two trails offer an awesome experience.

 The Great Ocean Road is home to some of the best growers and makers in Victoria.
 If you’re spending a leisurely weekend along the scenic drive, you might have time to stop at one of the local markets.
 Try the Torquay Farmers Market, Apollo Bay Farmers Market and Anglesea Farmers Market.

 The Great Ocean Road is home to two iconic Australian events.
 The first one is the Rip Curl Pro Surf Contest at Bells Beach.
 This is the longest running event in competitive surfing in the world and is one of the most sought-after events on the World Surf League World Tour.
 It’s held at Bells Beach just outside of Torquay every year in April.